deemun/eventbrite-dashboard-materialize/README.md

 #Instructions
-Clone or fork the repo, cd into the directory and type "python -m SimpleHTTPServer".
+Clone or fork the repo, cd into the directory and type in the terminal command "python -m SimpleHTTPServer".
 The website is now up on port 8000.
 Access it at localhost:8000.